firefoxfoxthrot/developer-web-site/_pages/ckm.md

 existing architecture (begun in 2019 with [SSKR](/sskr/), then expanded to the wider CSR architecture in 2022), which supports the resilience and recovery of seeds (not keys) using well-reviewed cryptographic code.
+Whereas CSR used sharding techniques to allow for the recovery of techniques, CKM uses similar fragmenting of keys during their usage!
 CKM is still a future project, but these current pages are intended to create a touchstone for the current CSR work, so that it's appropriately future-proofed against current CKM development._